ali-cheshomi/QuickNoteAC/README.md

 * 📌 **Always on Top**

-  * Keep QuickNote above other windows
+  * Keep QuickNoteAC above other windows

 * 📋 **Clipboard & Editing**